alliander-opensource/rcdt_robotics/docs/content/getting_started.md

 sudo ufw allow from 224.0.0.0/4
 ```

-When connected with the Franka arm, communication with it's ip-address (default 172.16.0.2) should be allowed:
+When connected with the Franka arm, communication with its ip-address (default 172.16.0.2) should be allowed:

 ```bash
 sudo ufw allow to 172.16.0.2
 sudo ufw allow from 172.16.0.2
 ```

-When connected with the Panther, commutation with it's ip-addresses in the 10.15.20.0/24 range should be allowed:
+When connected with the Panther, communication with its ip-addresses in the 10.15.20.0/24 range should be allowed:

 ```bash
 sudo ufw allow to 10.15.20.0/24